 resale.
 The proceeds from the tax shall be used by the county solely for

-the purposes of operating, constructing, and improving public highways and
+the purposes of operating, constructing, and improving public highways,

-highways and waterways within the county imposing the tax.
+highways, waterways, shared-use paths for nonvehicular public travel, sidewalks, and bike paths within the county imposing the tax.

 (a-5) By June 1, 2020, and by June 1 of each year thereafter, the Department of Revenue shall determine an annual rate increase to take effect on July 1 of that calendar year and continue through June 30 of the next calendar year.
 Not later than June 1 of each year, the Department of Revenue shall publish on its website the rate that will take effect on July 1 of that calendar year.
 The rate shall be equal to the rate in effect increased by an amount equal to the percentage increase, if any, in the Consumer Price Index for All Urban Consumers for all items, published by the United States Department of Labor for the 12 months ending in March of each year.
 The rate shall be rounded to the nearest one-tenth of one cent.
 Each new rate may not exceed the rate in effect on June 30 of the previous year plus one cent.